misiektoja/psn_monitor/docs/troubleshooting.md

 Every failure is sorted into a category, so an expired npsso code, a hidden profile, a rate limit, an unreachable network and a local file descriptor limit each get their own instructions instead of one generic message.
 Problems the tool survives, such as a missing optional library, are reported as `* Warning:` and it keeps running.

 Commands in the fix text match how you installed the tool: `psn_monitor ...` for a PyPI install and `python3 psn_monitor.py ...` for a downloaded script.
+It also carries the `--config-file` or `--env-file` you started with, so it can be pasted as it is.

 During a long outage the fix is printed once and each retry after that is a single line, until the failure changes or a check succeeds.
 The raw library error is not shown by default.
 Add `--debug` to print it as a `Technical detail:` line, with every secret redacted.